Bilinear Fractal Interpolation and Box Dimension: Box dimension of bilinear interpolants

 Estimates of this type are important for box dimension calculations in the context of $V$-variable fractals and superfractals.
 We refer the interested reader to \cite{scealy} where such computations were made for affine fractal interpolants. \end{remark}

+\begin{remark} Bilinear interpolants may be used to model or describe planar data sets that exhibit highly irregular behavior for which classical interpolation and approximation schemes such as polynomials and splines do not succeed.
+As in the case of affine interpolants, the determination of the free parameters, namely the scaling factors $s_0$, $s_1, \ldots s_N$, is essential for an accurate approximation of data sets using the error estimate \eqref{error}, or for modeling data with a pre-described or numerically computed box dimension.
+However, the particular nature of the problem dictates what type of optimization needs to be employed.
+For instance, an $L^2$-optimization may be applied to a functional setting as in \cite{igudesman}, or bounding volumes may be used for parameter identification as in \cite{manousopoulos}.
+These and related questions will be investigated elsewhere. \end{remark}

-We like to thank K. Le\'sniak for pointing out Theorem 3.82 in \cite{AB}.
-The second author wishes to thank The Australian National University for the kind hospitality during two visits to the Mathematical Sciences Department in February/March 2008 and July/August 2012.
+We would like to thank K. Le\'sniak for pointing out Theorem 3.82 in \cite{AB}.
+The second author wishes to thank The Australian National University for the kind hospitality during two visits to the Mathematical Sciences Institute in February/March 2008 and July/August 2012.